 Toioho ki Apiti (the Maori visual arts programme at Massey) welcomes all indigenous and Pakeha artists.
 We encourage engagement in research and applied practices relevant to individual cultural contexts.

 In this postgraduate diploma, you will balance independent creative work in the studio with learning in Maori studies or museum studies.
 You will spend most of your time making art.
-If you have over ten years of exhibition practice you can apply to do a studio-only postgraduate diploma-alk to us about your situation.
+If you have more than 10 years of exhibition practice you can apply to do a studio-only postgraduate diploma-talk to us about your situation.

 The Maori Visual Arts programme embraces both customary and contemporary practices.
 That could range from carving to weaving to kowhaiwhai and contemporary practice.
 The work coming out of Toioho ki Apiti often asks critical questions about identity and visual culture and exists at the interface of 'Western' and 'indigenous' art.